The Direct to Video Connoisseur

 Capitol Conspiracy aka The Prophet (1999)

 Capitol Conspiracy has Wilson as a Company Man sent to take out five deadly terrorists spread out over LA.
 Turns out he's taking out five people who, like himself, were a part of a CIA experiment when they were kids that gave them ESP.
-Now The Company wants to retire him, and he doesn't know who he can trust-- but Wilson is used to it being him against the world, and it's The Company that should be worried.
+Now The Company wants to retire him, and he doesn't know who he can trust--but Wilson is used to it being him against the world, so it's The Company that should be worried.

 This had some lull moments and lost steam about midway through, but otherwise was a pretty serviceable Wilson actioner.
 It got a little too bogged down as the plot replaced the action, which we know is a no no, but Wilson made up with it with some solid fight scenes, and a couple good shootouts.
 Where Capitol Conspiracy makes its money though is in its mockability.
 Wilson makes some great faces, there's a hilarious love scene set to the same piano music you'd expect during a stalking scene in a Lifetime movie, and the bad guy looks like he's modeled his career on Frank Zagarino (more on him later).
 I don't know, so much of this was sauteed in wrong sauce, but it's also a lot of fun.